Basic daily fee | Accommodation payment | Aged care fee | Extra service fee |

 Need some extra help?

-Resources to help – Good information is available from the following links – MyAgedCare and Aged Care 101.
+Resources to help – The best information is available on the government website – MyAgedCare

 Seek independent advice – We strongly recommend that you seek independent advice regarding the financial aspects of residential care.